-- 10. Save the VI to your disk.
+10. Save the VI to your disk.
 Run the VI with ten different sets of values of Upper Limit and Lower Limit.
 (Use the Operating tool (it looks like a pointing finger) to change the values of the upper and lower limits.
-You can point to the arrows next to the digital control box or click on the number in the box to add values from the keyboard.)
-Record the upper and lower limits and the output values you get from using your VI in Data Table 1.
-You should read the output value from the digital display rather than trying to estimate from the chart - 11.
-Save your VI to a floppy disk.
-You will be e-mailed instructions about the checkout of your VI.
+You can point to the arrows next to the digital control box or click on the number in the box to add values from the keyboard.
+Record the upper and lower limits and the output values you get from using your VI in Data Table 2, stopping and re-running the VI each time for a readable display.
+You should read the output value from the digital display rather than trying to estimate from the chart.